bids-standard/bids-specification/src/schema/README.md

         Values MUST be one of `"Genetic"`, `"Genomic"`, `"Epigenomic"`, `"Transcriptomic"`, `"Metabolomic"`, or `"Proteomic"`.
       anyOf:
-        - $ref: objects.metadata._GeneticLevelEnum
+        - $ref: objects.enums._GeneticLevelEnum
         - type: array
           items:
-            $ref: objects.metadata._GeneticLevelEnum
+            $ref: objects.enums._GeneticLevelEnum
     ```
     Here `_GeneticLevelEnum` is used to describe the valid values of `GeneticLevel`,
-    and the references inside `GeneticLevel.anyOf` indicate that there may be a single
+    (which are in turn references to individual values), and the references inside `GeneticLevel.anyOf` indicate that there may be a single
     such value or a list of values.

 1. In [`rules.files.deriv.preprocessed_data`](./rules/files/deriv/preprocessed_data.yaml):